 The proposed homesite lies at the foot of a steep coastal bluff that has historically experienced small to moderate scale landsliding.
-Although the slope has been subjected to strong groundshaking following a wet winter (e.g., the 1906 San Francisco earthquake), it has not experienced large-scale landsliding.
+Although the slope has been subjected to strong groundshaking following a wet winter (e.g., the 1906 San Francisco earthquake), our investigation suggests that it has not experienced large-scale landsliding.
 In light of the historical record and the slope stability analysis by Haro, Kasunich and Associates, there is the potential for three types of slope failure at the subject site.
-There is a low probability for significant, arcuate failures, five feet deep at the base which encompass about 15 feet of the bluff top including the retaining walls and/or hardscape; a low to moderate probability of moderate-scale planar, translational failures about twenty feet deep on the bluff face resulting from seismic shaking; and a moderate to high probability of shallow, planar, translational landsliding and/or debris flows about ten feet deep on the bluff face above the dwelling during the lifetime of the proposed development as a result of saturation.
-In our opinion, the type of failure most likely to occur during the lifetime of the proposed residence about ten feet deep within the colluvium and loose, upper surfaces of the underlying Purisima Formation and marine terrace deposits.
+There is a low probability for significant, arcuate failures, five feet deep at the base which encompass about 15 feet of the blufftop including the retaining walls and/or hardscape; a low to moderate probability of moderate-scale planar, translational failures about twenty feet deep on the bluff-face resulting from seismic shaking; and a moderate to high probability of shallow, planar, translational landsliding and/or debris flows about ten feet deep on the bluff-face above the dwelling during the lifetime of the proposed development as a result of saturation.
+In our opinion, the type of failure most likely to occur during the lifetime of the proposed development will be a shallow, translational failure above the proposed residence.
+This failure will be about ten feet deep and will occur within the colluvium and loose, upper surfaces of the underlying Purisima Formation and marine terrace deposits.